usepolvo/yatl-core/specification/yatl_spec.md

   paymentStatus: string
 ```

-This example demonstrates the new trigger feature along with the existing YATL concepts.
+This example demonstrates various features of YATL 1.2, including the new trigger system, task states, choice states, actions with code, and variable usage.
+The workflow is triggered by a webhook, processes an order, handles payment, and notifies the customer of the outcome.